objectliteral/teachingJS/chapters/02_fundamentals/03_statements.md

 ```
 This is one reason, why using `for ... in` loops is not recommended for iterating over arrays.
 Another one is, that when using `for ... in`, the order, in which the properties are visited, is not guaranteed.
 When iterating over arrays you want to visit the array's elements in the correct order most of the time, so you should not use `for ... in` with arrays.
 Use a `for` loop with a numeric counter instead.

-NOTICE: When altering the object that is being iterated over from inside the loop, you will experience inconsistent behavior.
+Warning: When altering the object that is being iterated over from inside the loop, you will experience inconsistent behavior.
 Do not alter any of the objects properties except the currently visited one!

 ##### for ... of (ES6)
 The `for ... of` statement is similar the `for ... in` with the major differences being, that the loop variable is not assigned the property name of the currently visited property but its value, and that the iteration happens in the correct order for numeric indices.